Mega Menu

 Any online retailer has several options for their payment gateway.
 Typically, it depends on the size of your operation.

-1. Redirect – For smaller retailers, a gateway will redirect a customer from the eCommerce payment page to a payment processor like PayPal.
+1. Redirect – For smaller retailers, a gateway will redirect a customer from the eCommerce payment page to a payment facilitator like PayPal.
 This means that the merchant has the comfort of using an established and secure processor.
 It does, however, give the merchant less control and adds an extra step in the checkout process for the customer.

 2. Payment Off-Site – In many cases, the payment will occur on your eCommerce site, but the actual processing will occur off-site.
 Again, this makes the process more convenient for retailers but leaves you with less control.